TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment/README.md

 go get -u github.com/project-flogo/cli/... go get -u github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric
 ```
-Note that the latest versioon of the Flogo extension for Hyperledger Fabric is in the [`fabric-extension` branch of the `dovetail-contrib`](https://github.com/TIBCOSoftware/dovetail-contrib/tree/issue-36/fabric-extension), which is required by this sample.
+Note that the latest version of the Flogo extension for Hyperledger Fabric is required by this sample, and it is in the [`fabric-extension` branch of the `dovetail-contrib`](https://github.com/TIBCOSoftware/dovetail-contrib/tree/issue-36/fabric-extension).

 Bootstrap fabric-samples
 ```